akgondber/typing-game-cli/readme.md

 # typing-game-cli [![NPM version][npm-image]][npm-url]

-> Command line game to practice your typing speed by competing against typer-robot or against your best result.
+> Command-line game to practice your typing speed by competing against typer-robot or against your best result.

 ## Install